ethereum-optimism/community-hub/src/docs/developers/integration.md

 That means that you need to deposit some ether (ETH) to L2 to be able to pay for these gas fees.
 However, you cannot just directly transfer your ETH from an L1 smart contract or EOA (i.e. wallet) to Optimistic Ethereum's L2.

-This is where the ETH (and token) bridge come in!
+This is where the ETH (and token) bridges come in!

 #### The Standard™️ ETH Bridge